stla/hakyllsource/posts/conditionalLaw.md

 $\mathcal{L}(X\mid\mathfrak{B})$ is a $\Pr(E)$-valued random variable.

 I am unable to find a self-contained reference for this result.
-I aim to prove it in these notes, in a self-contained way.
+I aim to prove it in these notes in a self-contained way, except that I don't give a proof of Prohorov's theorem here.
+However, I give a proof of Prohorov's theorem for Lusin spaces in another post ([Probabilities on a Lusin space](ProhorovLusin.html)), and Polish spaces are Lusin.

 Polish spaces
 =============